 Regarding all transactions which may cause conflicts of interest, such as transactions between related parties, the Company has established Internal rules which require the Board of Directors to deliberate and pass resolutions on such transactions.
 In addition, the Company shall regularly confirm each year whether or not there are any transactions between the Company's officers and their close relatives (including companies in which such persons hold a majority of voting rights) and the Company.
-In addition, as stated in the "Report on Corporate Governance," within the system to ensure the appropriateness of business operations, an internal whistleblowing system (public interest notification system) has been established in order to monitor this system.
+In addition, a whistle-blowing system has been established as a part of the system to monitor and ensure the appropriateness of business operations.